Originally published: December 2021

 With Swan, you can auto-withdrawal to your own self-custody address, or you can keep it with Swan’s institutional-grade custodian for free and access it through them, with the bitcoin held in your name.
 The cool combo, then, is that you can setup a dollar-cost average plan that automatically buys bitcoin regularly, and then also regularly sends it to your hardware wallet or other custody solution.

-In addition to their consumer-focused platform, they also have Swan Private for large buyers, family offices, and businesses.
+In addition to their consumer-focused platform, they also have Swan Private for high net worth individuals, family offices, and businesses.
 This has become an increasingly important part of their business.
 If you want to buy a large amount, want to add bitcoin to a company balance sheet, or want to consult with experts about custody, that’s your portal.

 Crypto exchanges make most of their money from you trading many different types of tokens.
 They directly or indirectly promote speculation, basically.
 In that sense, the crypto exchange business model is similar to the casino business model; they want you in the door and then as active as possible, because the more you gamble, the more the house wins.